PatrickMoraisN/feedget/README.md

 # :monocle_face: About
 Project developed to practice the integration of React with Vercel, Mailtrap and Railway.

-In it you send feedback, being able to take screenshot of the screen.
+In it you send feedback, being able to take a screenshot.

-Hope you like it :D
+Hope you like :D

 ## [See it online!!](https://feedget-two-swart.vercel.app/)
 <br />

 ---

-# :camera_flash: Project Media
+# :camera_flash: Media
 ![Imagem do projeto](assets/image.png)

 ![Imagem do projeto](assets/feedget.gif)